towolf/towolf.github.com/docs/PsychFiles/PsychSaveAsEps.markdown

 Insert:File command.
 Once imported, you can get Word to rescale the image by dragging the image's lower right corner while holding down the shift key.
 Try the VideoToolbox demo Grating.
-Bear in mind that on\-screen you're looking at the PICT, whereas, when you print on a LaserWriter, the image is produced by the PostScript code.
-When in your word processor, the on\-screen images will look best if you use the Monitors control panel to set your monitor to 256 Grays, but this won't affect printing.
+Bear in mind that on-screen you're looking at the PICT, whereas, when you print on a LaserWriter, the image is produced by the PostScript code.
+When in your word processor, the on-screen images will look best if you use the Monitors control panel to set your monitor to 256 Grays, but this won't affect printing.

 The filename, by convention, should end in '.eps' to indicate that it's an encapsulated postscript file, but this is not enforced.
-The file's type is set to 'EPSF' with creator 'R\*ch'. \(This creator corresponds to BBEdit, so double\-clicking will open it as a text file in BBEdit, which includes a Special:SendPostScript command for downloading poscript images to the laserwriter.
+The file's type is set to 'EPSF' with creator 'R\*ch'. \(This creator corresponds to BBEdit, so double-clicking will open it as a text file in BBEdit, which includes a Special:SendPostScript command for downloading poscript images to the laserwriter.
 You can change the creator to be anything you want.\)